Flip-sort and combinatorial aspects of pop-stack sorting: Results concerning one iteration of the flip-sort algorithm

 We begin with the functional equation for $P(z, u, v_1, v_2, v_3)$, which is proved by translating the expansion rules from above to the level of algebraic operations on generating functions.

 \begin{theorem} The multivariate generating function $P(z, u, v_1, v_2, v_3)$ as given in~\eqref{eq:gf-generatingtree} satisfies the functional equation

-\end{theorem} \begin{proof} We begin by observing that the first three summands on the right-hand side of~\eqref{eq:functional-generatingtree}, $1 + z u v_{1} v_{2} v_{3} + z^{2} u v_{1} v_{2} v_{3}^{2}$, correspond to the empty permutation, as well as the permutations $1$ and $12$.
-These are precisely the ones that cannot be generated by expanding another permutation, so they have to be added separately.
+\end{theorem} \begin{proof} This functional equation is just the reflection of the fact that any pop-stacked permutation is either empty, or one of the two roots of the generating tree, namely $1$ (encoded in~\eqref{eq:functional-generatingtree} by the monomial $z u v_{1} v_{2} v_{3}$) or $12$ (encoded in~\eqref{eq:functional-generatingtree} by $z^{2} u v_{1} v_{2} v_{3}^{2}$), or a permutation obtained by applying one the three expansions rules to a smaller pop-stacked permutation.

-For the remaining summands we observe that on the level of generating functions, each of the expansion rules acts as a linear operator on the coefficients.
-Thus, we consider the effect of each of the expansion rules to the monomial $z^n u^k v_1^a v_2^b v_3^c$, and see how this translates back in terms of the generating function.
-While the corresponding calculations are not too difficult, they can be a bit tedious---which is why we choose to illustrate it for one of the rules, and give only the results for the remaining ones.
+Now, each of the four remaining summands in the right-hand side of~\eqref{eq:functional-generatingtree} can be explained by considering that each of the expansion rules acts as a linear operator on the monomials $z^n u^k v_1^a v_2^b v_3^c$ of the generating function $P$.
+While the corresponding calculations are not too difficult, they can be a bit tedious --- which is why we choose to illustrate it for one of the rules, and give only the results for the remaining ones.